Ten0/homeassistant_python_typer/INSTALL.md

 Disable any automation that currently control the light you're testing with (so that we can test properly).

 Restart appdaemon and check its log.
-It should give "Initialized HallwaySensorLights" and no error message.
+It should give "Initialized FirstSensorLight" and no error message.

 Now go wave your hand in front of your sensor, and your light should turn on! 😊